wavelab/libwave/docs/ref/geometry/frame_templates.md

 - If you know that the A Frame and the B frame are oriented the same way, you may normally just add vectors between them `A_p_CA = A_p_BA + B_p_CB`.
 But that's not true in general, and the system won't allow that.
 You would need to define a rotation.
 But this may not be a bad thing, as it requires explicity stating the assumption that there is no rotation between the frames.
 Some helpers may be desired, like IdentityRotation<B,A>.
  - Some people may want the decorators present on _all_ appearances of the variable (e.g. in a variable name like `A_p_CA`).
 My system by design puts the reference frame information in the type, not (necessarily) the name.
-(Note most IDEs will readily show the type for any apperanance of a variable)
+(Note most IDEs will readily show the type for any appearance of a variable)